charlesbjohnson/docker-introduction/index.md

 #### In a nutshell

 - Select a base image
-- Add layers on top of that image to meet your application dependencies
+- Add layers on top of the base image to satisfy your application's dependencies *
-- Run a container based on that image
+- Run a container using the fully layered image that starts your application
-  - Start your application

-This can be done declaratively with a Dockerfile, or manually
+.footnote[*This can be done declaratively with a Dockerfile, or manually]

 ---